diogotcorreia/master-thesis/docs/content/ch06-discussion.typ

 On a different note, when comparing these results to similar vulnerabilities in other languages, namely prototype pollution in JavaScript, it is not easy to determine which one is clearly more prevalent.
-A clear difference between the two languages is that prototype pollution in JavaScript is usually exploitable if it exists at all, whereas class pollution in Python requires that the vulnerable function uses `__getitem__` during traversal, sometimes `__setitem__` for setting the values, and that the traversal does not start from a builtin type like a dictionary, in order to have a meaningful possibility of exploitation.
+A stark difference between the two languages is that prototype pollution in JavaScript is usually exploitable if it exists at all, whereas class pollution in Python requires that the vulnerable function uses `__getitem__` during traversal, sometimes `__setitem__` for setting the values, and that the traversal does not start from a builtin type like a dictionary, in order to have any meaningful possibility of exploitation.

 #let prevalence_cp = case_study_considered.len()
 #let total_cp = projects_success.len()